adampeklay/terraform_repo/README.md

 - Terraform `.gitignore` file

 ## Pull request template:
-- This helps everyone code reviewers by answering some basic information about your proposed changes
+- This helps code reviewers by answering some basic information about your proposed changes
 ```
 # Topic of pull request